In brief...

-Seven ways to protect your business name by Peek Creative Limited
+7 Ways to protect your business name

 In today’s world, protecting your business’s name is a critical step in ensuring the success of your company.
 You want to make sure that no one else is using your name or trying to infringe upon it.
 You have worked hard to get your business where it is, so protecting it is important.